-For over 150 years, AMA Victoria has been the principal voice influencing policy makers to improve the state’s health system.
-Our members have a unique opportunity to develop policy and to participate in advocacy to government.
-Through AMA Victoria’s public affairs team, our members can drive positive change right across the health system.
+For over 150 years, AMA Victoria members have had the unique opportunity to participate in advocacy to government and drive positive change across the state’s health system.

 Achievements and Wins